Vera Farmiga: Early life, family and education

-Farmiga considers herself to be "100% Ukrainian American".
-She was raised in an insular Ukrainian American community in Irvington, New Jersey, with Ukrainian as her native language.
-She did not learn English until she started kindergarten at age six.
-When she was 12, the family moved from Irvington to Whitehouse Station, New Jersey.
-She attended St. John the Baptist Ukrainian Catholic School in Newark, New Jersey, and toured with a Ukrainian folk-dancing ensemble, Syzokryli, during her teen years.
+Farmiga considers herself to be "100% Ukrainian-American".
+She was raised in an insular Ukrainian-American community in Irvington, with Ukrainian being her first language.
+Farmiga did not learn English until she started kindergarten at the age of six.
+When she was 12 years old, the family moved from Irvington to Whitehouse Station.
+Farmiga attended St. John the Baptist Ukrainian Catholic School in Newark and toured with a Ukrainian folk-dancing ensemble named Syzokryli during her teen years.
 In addition to being a semi-professional folk dancer, she is also a classically trained pianist.
-Farmiga was a member of Plast.
+She was a member of Plast.

-In 1991, she graduated from Hunterdon Central Regional High School.
-During her junior year there, she found acting after being benched during a varsity soccer game; her friend convinced her to audition for the school production of The Vampire, and she won the lead role of Lady Margaret.
-Farmiga went on to study Theatre at Syracuse University, and graduated with a Bachelor of Fine Arts in 1995.
+Farmiga graduated from Hunterdon Central Regional High School in 1991.
+During her junior year there, she found acting after being sidelined during a varsity soccer game; her friend convinced her to audition for the school production of The Vampire, and she won the lead role of Lady Margaret.
+Farmiga studied theater at Syracuse University, where she graduated in 1995.
 In her final year at Syracuse, she portrayed Nina Zarechnaya in The Seagull at the Kennedy Center American College Theater Festival, and the production won the top prize.
-Her drama professor, Gerardine Clark, stated: "We'd never have won had she not nailed the fourth act.
+Her drama professor Gerardine Clark stated, "We'd never have won had she not nailed the fourth act.
 A number of the judges told me that."

 Career

-Early roles
+1990s

 In February 1996, Farmiga starred as Miranda in the American Conservatory Theater's production of The Tempest.
 That same year, she portrayed Anne Hartman in a production of Good at The Barrow Group.
-Farmiga made her Broadway debut alongside Ed Harris and Daniel Massey in October 1996, understudying the role of Emmi Straube in Ronald Harwood's play Taking Sides.
-Following these stage roles, she co-starred in the Hallmark Hall of Fame western television film Rose Hill in April 1997, portraying Emily Elliot.
+Farmiga made her Broadway debut alongside Ed Harris and Daniel Massey in October 1996, understudying the role of Emmi Straube in Ronald Harwood's play Taking Sides Following these stage roles, she co-starred in the Hallmark Hall of Fame western television film Rose Hill in April 1997, portraying Emily Elliot.

 Farmiga had a main role in Fox's short-lived fantasy adventure series Roar (1997), alongside Heath Ledger and Sebastian Roché.
-The following year, she guest-starred in an episode of NBC's procedural drama series Law & Order, portraying Lindsay Carson, the daughter of a convicted murderer who goes on her own killingspree.
-She next played a supporting role alongside Vince Vaughn and Joaquin Phoenix in the drama-thriller Return to Paradise (1998).
-She then had a guest appearance on the NBC sitcom Trinity, portraying Allison.
-Two years later, Farmiga had a supporting role as Lisa Tyler in the romantic drama Autumn in New York (2000).
+The following year, she guest-starred in an episode of NBC's procedural drama series Law & Order, portraying Lindsay Carson, the daughter of a convicted murderer who goes on her own killing spree.
+She made her feature film debut playing a supporting role alongside Vince Vaughn and Joaquin Phoenix in the drama-thriller Return to Paradise (1998).
+Also that year, she had a guest appearance in the NBC drama series Trinity, portraying Allison.